Jarbor94/Jarbor94/README.md

 - 🌱 I’m currently learning CSS
 - 👯 I’m looking to collaborate on web projects
 - 🤔 I’m looking for help with JavaScript
-- 💬 Ask me about html
+- 💬 Ask me about HTML.

 <!--